jcberntsson/music-generation-project/README.md

-# Generating music using CNN and GAN
+# Simple Adversarial Music Generation
 A music generation project for Chalmers course SSY340.
 Made by Joakim Berntsson \& Adam Tonderski.
-Details of this project can be found in the [paper](asd.se).
+Details of this project can be found in the [paper](material/paper.pdf).

 ## Dependencies
 * Python 3.7